 - Any tax considerations for either party

 - Any other circumstance the court believes is important

-There are so many factors that the court will use when deciding on spousal support.
-There is the catchall factor that allows the court to consider any other factor that may be unique to that particular situation.
-This is why it can be so complicated to understand how much spousal support payments may be and for how long they may last.
-Even though New Jersey no longer has permanent spousal support, the law does allow for very lengthy spousal support orders, and also allows for extensions when they are necessary.
-By speaking to a spousal support lawyer, you can be better prepared for and informed about how much to expect when receiving Monmouth County permanent spousal support.
+There are so many factors that the court will use when deciding on alimony.
+There is the catch-all factor that allows the court to consider any other factor that may be unique to that particular situation.
+This is why it can be so complicated to understand how much alimony payments may be and for how long they may last.
+Even though New Jersey no longer has permanent alimony, the law does allow for very lengthy alimony orders, and also allows for extensions when they are necessary.
+By speaking to an alimony lawyer, you can be better prepared for and informed about how much to expect when receiving Monmouth County permanent alimony.